AntonyLoose/attractor-generator/notes.md

   - Slider
     - on change needs to set the elapsed time
     - needs to be locked while playing and before phase space is initialised
-    - unlock on `pause`
+    - unlock on `pause` state
   - Equation input
     - needs to parse text into equations that we can use -> a function that takes in time and some other variables and returns a value
     - we need a component for each equation
   - Play button
-    - unlock when equations and phase space are initialised
+    - unlock when equations are initialised
+    - init phase space
 - Rendering
   - setup scene
   - clear scene